peteamiri/Tutorials/Cloud Computing/Azure/Tutorial/README.md

 ## Azure Backbone Infratructure

-Azure's backbone network infrastructure is a critical component of its cloud computing platform, providing the foundation for delivering reliable, high-performance, and scalable services to users around the world.
+Azure's backbone network infrastructure is a critical component of its cloud computing platform, providing the foundation for delivering reliable, Highly available, high-performance, and scalable services to users around the world.
 Here's an overview of Azure's backbone network infrastructure:

 1. **Global Network Presence**: Azure operates one of the largest and most extensive global networks, consisting of thousands of miles of fiber-optic cables, data centers, and networking equipment strategically distributed across the globe.
 This network presence enables Azure to deliver low-latency connectivity and high availability to users and applications worldwide.